ibm-bluemix-mobile-services/bms-samples-ios-helloauthentication/README.md

 # iOS helloAuthentication Sample Application for Bluemix Mobile Services

+> **ATTENTION:** This sample has been deprecated and is no longer supported.
+Please visit [Bluemix Mobile](https://console.ng.bluemix.net/mobile/create-project/) and choose a starter to add Push, Analytics, and Authentication capabilities to download and start coding with a working project.

 The helloAuthentication sample contains an Objective-C project that you can use to learn more about the Mobile Client Access service.

 Use the following steps to configure the helloAuthentication sample for Objective-C: